College of Health Solutions policies

 Course load limit

 For fall or spring semesters, a minimum full-time course load for an undergraduate student is 12 credit hours.
-The maximum course load for which a student may register is 18 credit hours during a fall or spring semester, with a maximum of nine credit hours in session A or B; the load limit is a total of 18 credit hours for any combination of sessions.
+The maximum course load is 18 credit hours during a fall or spring semester, with a maximum of nine credit hours in session A or B; the load limit is a total of 18 credit hours for any combination of sessions.
 The summer session load limit is seven credit hours for each six-week session and nine credit hours for the eight-week session; the load limit is a total of 14 credit hours for any combination of sessions.

-A student who wishes to register for more than the maximum credit limit per term must petition to obtain an approved overload prior to registration.
-Additional instructions to petition can be found on the college's undergraduate student forms and policies site.
+A student who wishes to register for more than the maximum credit limit per term must petition to obtain an approved overload before registration.
+Additional instructions and criteria to petition can be found on the college's undergraduate student forms and policies site.

 Graduate credits earned by undergraduate students

-Undergraduate students interested in taking graduate-level credits while enrolled in a bachelor's degree program must adhere to the university policy for graduate credits earned by undergraduate students.
-Before registering for a graduate-level course, undergraduate students must petition the College of Health Solutions Academic Standards and Grievances Committee through their academic advisor for permission to enroll in a specific course.
+Undergraduate students interested in earning graduate-level credits while enrolled in a bachelor's degree program must adhere to the university policy for graduate credits earned by undergraduate students.
+To request permission to register for a graduate-level course, undergraduate students must submit a petition to the College of Health Solutions Academic Standards and Grievances Committee through their academic advisor.

-Accelerated bachelor's plus master's degree programs may use a maximum of 12 preadmission credits, which may include up to a maximum of 12 credit hours shared between the programs.
-Students in accelerated programs should contact their advisor to ensure proper sharing of credit hours.
+Accelerated bachelor's plus master's degree programs may use a maximum of 12-15 preadmission credits (determined by program), which may include up to a maximum of 12-15 credit hours shared between the programs.
+Students in accelerated programs should contact their advisors to ensure proper sharing of credit hours.
 Students who have been accepted to an accelerated degree program do not have to petition the standards committee to take the shared courses.

 Late registration

-To register for a class after the add deadline, students are required to obtain authorization from the instructor and the college.
-The course in question must have open seats, and the student must meet the prerequisites.
-Students who wish to request late registration for a College of Health Solutions course must follow the steps below in the order in which they are listed:
+To register for a course offered by Health Solutions after the add deadline, students need to obtain authorization from the instructor and the college.
+The course must have open seats, and the student must meet the prerequisites.
+Students who wish to request late registration for a Health Solutions course must follow the steps below in order:

-1. Fill out an enrollment change request form
+- Fill out an enrollment change request form.

-• First week of A and B session courses (end of the 5th business day from the first day of the session)
+- First week of A and B session courses (end of the fifth business day from the first day of the session)

-• Students should ask the instructor if they are allowed to make up any work they missed by adding this class late.
+- Students should ask the instructor if they are allowed to make up any work they missed by adding the class late.

 Degree requirements